-Orders are shipped from the UK using recorded delivery.
+Orders are shipped from the UK using a courier service.
 Recipients will be required to sign for delivery.

 - Is Little Printer available in my country?

-- Little Printer is currently available for purchase in the UK, EU, USA, Canada, Australia and New Zealand.
-Other countries will follow.
-Note: the EU only includes countries in the European Union, and does not include the following: Andorra, The Channel Islands, Gibraltar, Mount Athos, San Marino and Vatican City.
+- Little Printer is currently available for purchase in the UK, EU, USA, Australia, Canada and New Zealand.
 We will be adding more destinations.